Gamification suffers from the novelty effect but benefits from the familiarization effect: findings from a longitudinal study (2022)

 Vancouver

-- Automatic game experience identification in educational games
+- Towards automatic flow experience identification in educational systems: a theory-driven approach

 - Exploring content Game elements to support gamification design in educational systems: narrative and storytelling